microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0-beta/Set-MgCommunicationOnlineMeetingTranscriptContent.md

 # Set-MgCommunicationOnlineMeetingTranscriptContent

 ## SYNOPSIS
-Update content for the navigation property transcripts in communications
+A field representing the content of the transcript.
+Read-only.

 ## SYNTAX